pyzmqrpc3/pyzmqrpc3/README.md

 Starts a loop listening via a SUB or REP socket for new messages.
 Multiple SUB end-points may be provided.
-If a message is received it calls 'HandleNewMessage' which can be overridden by any subclassed implementation.
+If a message is received it calls `ZmqReceiver.handle_incoming_message()` which can be overridden by any subclassed implementation.

 ### ZmqClient

 Upon creation it starts a PUB socket and/or creates a REQ socket.
 The REQ socket may point to multiple end-points, which then use round-robin message delivery.
-The ZmqClient implements a 'send' method that sends a message.
+The ZmqClient implements the `ZmqClient.send()` method that sends a message.

 ### ZmqProxy

-Forwards messages from a SUB --> REQ socket or from a PUB --> REP socket.
+Forwards messages from a SUB --> REQ socket or from a PUB --> REP socket using a receiver/sender pair.

 ### ZmqRpcClient

 Invokes a remotely implemented method over a PUB or REQ socket.
-For PUB sockets no response messages can be expected.
+For PUB sockets, no response messages should be expected.

 ### ZmqRpcServer

 Implements a method that can be remotely invoked.
-Uses ZmqReceiver functionality to listen for messages on a REP or SUB socket, deserialize the message and invoke them.
+It inherits the ZmqReceiver functionality to listen for messages on a REP or SUB socket, deserialize the message and invoke them.

-## Available standard proxies
+## Available Standard Proxies

-A number of already provided proxies are available:
+A number of proxies are available out of the box:

-* REQ to REQ by means of ZmqProxySub2ReqThread
+* REQ to REQ by means of ZmqProxySub2Req/Thread
-* SUB to PUB by means of ZmqProxySub2PubThread
+* SUB to PUB by means of ZmqProxySub2Pub/Thread
-* REP to PUB by means of ZmqProxyRep2PubThread
+* REP to PUB by means of ZmqProxyRep2Pub/Thread
-* REP to REQ by means of ZmqProxyRep2ReqThread
+* REP to REQ by means of ZmqProxyRep2Req/Thread
 * Buffered REP to REQ via ZmqBufferedProxyRep2ReqThread

-Each of these proxies will take a message from the input format/socket and proxy it to the output socket.
+Each of these proxies/proxy threads will take a message from the input format/socket and marshal it to the output socket.
-One model could be to collect all samples from all subprocesses on a site and multiplex them via the proxy in a reliable manner over a REP/REQ socket.
+One model could be to collect all samples from all sub-processes on a site and multiplex them via the proxy in a reliable manner over a REP/REQ socket.

 Note that when a PUB/SUB connection is used, there is no return message or